 - COS detects an object creation/deletion event.

-- COS automatically calls a function.
-It will be determined which function should be called based on the event source mapping stored in the COS configuration.
+- COS automatically invokes a function.
+It will be determined which function should be invoked based on the event source mapping stored in the COS configuration.
 The bucket and object information will be passed to the function as event data.

-Sample 2: A timer publishes a time and calls a function
+Sample 2.
+A timer publishes a time and invokes a function